Hey grads, you did it! Let's celebrate commencement tonight at 7 p.m.! Learn More

 CPL offers CVTC students an opportunity to earn college credit toward an associate degree or technical diploma for previous knowledge and mastered skills directly related to program curriculum.
 Previous knowledge and skills may be the result of work or volunteer experiences, certifications, apprenticeships, military experience, and courses completed at other institutions.
 If a student wishes to attempt CPL for a course in progress, it is imperative is attempted within the first week of the class to be eligible for a tuition refund.
 More information can be found at cvtc.edu/CPL.

-Students who have pre-program status have been accepted into the college but not into the program.
-Pre-program status may be granted because the program is filled to capacity, admissions requirements need to be satisfied, or the program start date is in the future.
-For more detailed information, visit the Pre-Program Health Advisement page.
+Students who have pre-core status have been accepted into the college, but not into the core program.
+Pre-core status may be granted because the program is filled to capacity, admissions requirements need to be satisfied, or the program start date is in the future.
+Please speak with the program's Academic Advisor for more details.

 Credit for Prior Learning (CPL)